 |Education 4950 (Evaluation of Teaching and Learning)|

-*Due to the Classroom Observation component this semester will extend one week longer than
+*Due to the Classroom Observation component this semester will extend one week longer than the regularly scheduled

 SEMESTER 2 (Winter)